KasparEtter/ef1p/pages/email/email.md

   is removed by the Gmail and Yahoo Mail webclients.
 - **Different implementations**:
-  As long as different users use different mail clients which sanitize emails differently, attackers can draft messages which are displayed differently for different recipients.
+  As long as different users use different mail clients which sanitize emails differently, attackers can draft messages which are displayed differently to different recipients.
   Since it's easy to learn [which mail client someone uses](#sender-towards-recipients), it's often not difficult to have some part of a message be shown or hidden for a specific recipient.
   I've drafted such a message for you: